Architecture Tours of Edinburgh

 2-hour tour off the beaten path in a lush, green valley.
 Discover the picturesque Baronial legacy of the ancient milling village set under the majestic Thomas Telford’s Dean Bridge.
 Wander into the courtyard of Victorian social housing, and admire exceedingly glamorous Georgian orphanages.

-3-hour tour of New Town, just north of Princes Street.
-Learn about principles and details of Georgian Neoclassical planning and architecture during the walk through rational, ordered, symmetrical grid of streets of extravagant townhouses and romantic landscapes of private gardens.
+2-hour tour of New Town, just north of Princes Street.
+Pick up the principles Georgian Neoclassical planning on a walk through an ordered grid of extravagant tenements and romantic landscapes of private gardens.
+Grasp the origins of palatial facades, elegant ironwork, sunken floors and a palette of sandstone finishes.

 5-hour tour extending the Old Town Tour to show you even more hidden courtyards, alleyways (‘closes’) and architectural detail on the building façades waiting to have their story told.
 This tour involves a meal break amongst tall Corinthian columns in the Colonnades, a chic classical former Lawyers’ library.**